Original Research Articles

 Each time researchers jointly write an article, a decision must be made about the order in which the authors are listed.
 There are two main norms for doing so.
 The vast majority of scientific disciplines use a contribution-based norm, according to which authors who contributed the most are listed first.
 Very few disciplines, most notably economics, instead resort primarily to the norm of listing authors in alphabetical order.
 It has been argued that (1) this alphabetical norm gives an unfair advantage to researchers with last name initials early in the alphabet and that (2) researchers are aware of this ‘alphabetical discrimination’ and react strategically to it, for example by avoiding collaborations with multiple authors.
 This article reviews the empirical literature and finds convincing evidence that alphabetical discrimination exists and that researchers react to it.

-Thoughts on Voting Power and the Public Good Index Link to WP-version
+Thoughts on Voting Power and the Public Good Index Link to article (open access)

 Among the wide variety of voting power indices, the public good index (PGI) is one of the less well-known ones.
 Holler (2019) posits hypotheses about why this is the case.
 In response to these hypotheses, I share a few thoughts about voting power in general and about the popularity of the PGI.